Explains the rights that you have if you are sectioned and detained in hospital under the Mental Health Act 1983.

 - you are being cared for by someone else, but not being kept under proper control.

 You can then be taken to a hospital or other place of safety to be assessed.
-You should not be kept for assessment for longer than 72 hours, but you may then be sectioned and kept in hospital for longer.
+Or you could potentially be assessed at home.
+You should not be kept for assessment for longer than 24 hours, but you may then be sectioned and kept in hospital for longer.

 The Mental Health Act 1983 gives the AMHP and the other health professionals the right to take you to hospital.
 If you refuse to go with them, they have the right to use reasonable force to take you to hospital or they may call the police for assistance.